stowball/hucssley/README.md

 }
 ```

-### Creating new, "basic" classes
+### Creating new, “basic” classes

-For the most common needs of creating new classes, Hucssley provides 3 easy ways of creating custom "generic", pseudo and parent utility classes.
+For the most common needs of creating new classes, Hucssley provides 3 easy ways of creating custom “generic”, pseudo and parent utility classes.

 While the following examples all use `$-modules` and `$-types` variables that are provided by Hucssley, if creating your own, fully custom classes, we recommend setting them up in a way to cater for any complexity as your project grows, thus define the variables similarly to how the defaults are done.
 For examples and to learn more, please read [Hucssley classes](/hucssley-classes.md).

 #### Generic classes: `hu-classes`

 This mixin generates all of the normal classes for a specific property, modules and types.
-It's what Hucssley itself uses for 95% of the provided classes.
+It’s what Hucssley itself uses for 95% of the provided classes.

 ```
 @mixin hu-classes($property, $modules, $types?);